-Whatever the reason behind your dry July, there’s no denying the growing awareness of booze-free drink options beyond the sweet mocktail.
+Whatever the reason, there’s no denying the growing awareness of booze-free drink options beyond the sweet mocktail.

 Having tried many, many variations of alcohol-free beer, wine and spirits what you’ll notice most is the radically different mouth-feel.
 They just don't have the same weight in the mouth that alcoholic versions do - you can't alter basic chemistry.
 That said, here are some tried and true recommendations with a cheese pairing to enjoy.

 Made here in marvellous Melbourne, these are not mere soft drinks but carefully crafted non-alcoholic lightly sparkling beverages for the discerning palate.
 This non-carbonated infusion brings to mind those almost salty wines and sherries that are a perfect umami-laden aperitif.
 Roasted peppers, tomatoes, basil, celery seed, coriander seed and the right amount of salt makes this zero percent beverage a real winner.

 Goes well with - Give us a few plump olives, some cured meat and a wedge of hard cheese and we’re happy campers.